MushroomFleet/buhler-exodus-2026/README.md

 **As a replication starting point.** Read `Buhler-replication-CENA.md` L6 for the Tier-0 protocol and bill of materials, L7 for the derived build parameters, and the revised L9 gap table for what the patent does and does not tell you.
 Then §7 of the research scratchpad for the fifteen discriminating tests, of which items 12–15 are the ones nobody has run.

-**As a method template.** Both files are structured to be copied.
+**As a method template.** Start with `harmonic-gearing-grounding.md` — it is one question, one pass, five minutes, and the tagging discipline is visible without the volume.
+Then `Buhler-research.md` for what that structure looks like after a three-hour transcript, a patent, five images and eight fold-in passes, and `Buhler-replication-CENA.md` for the loops.
 The pattern:

 ```
 1. Collapse sources into one semantically named scratchpad.